 - Once opened, store the wheat groats in containers.

 - Place them in areas where they will not be exposed to heat or moisture.
-This can last up to 2 years.
+This can last up to two years.

 Making chicken liquid stock

 To store, pour the warm liquid stock on ice cube molds.
-Wait until they are frozen solid and transfer them into freezer bags for 6 months.
+Wait until they are frozen solid and transfer them into freezer bags for six months.

 Bulgur Wheat Variations

 You can make a vegan and vegetarian version of bulgur wheat by replacing the chicken liquid stock with vegetable stock.
-Bulgur wheat is not gluten-free, but you can use quinoa instead.
+It is not gluten-free, but you can use quinoa instead.

-Use the bulgur wheat variants depending on how they are best cooked.
+Use its variants depending on how they are best cooked.
 For instance, the fine version has the smallest grains, so it cooks faster.
 It is also commonly cooked over a stovetop.

 Meanwhile, the medium option is best for porridge, stews, and soups.
-The course bulgur wheat takes the longest to cook, but it is the best variant to use if you want to have a rice alternative.
+The course variant takes the longest to cook, but it is the best one to use if you want a rice alternative.

 Aside from this classic bulgur wheat recipe, you can also mix in tahini paste, cherry tomatoes, mint, parsley, spring onions, minced beef, paprika, cumin, chickpeas, and more.